ReveRoyl/ReveRoyl.github.io/source/_posts/13_03_22Backup blog source files.md

 First create a new branch under the github blog repository `hexo`, then `git clone` to local，take `.git`folder out, and place it in the blog root directory.

-Then `git branch -b hexo` to switch to hexo branch,
+Then `git checkout -b hexo` to switch to hexo branch,

 Subsequently, use `git add .`